lm2-poly/flowaddeddamping/README.md

 # FlowAddedDamping
 flowaddeddamping is a custom script to allow the evaluation of flow-added damping on a hydrofoil using NASTRAN.
 It requires the installation of NASTRAN on the user's computer.
 Our development was performed using NX NASTRAN.

-The related article detailing the methodology will be submitted soon.
+The code in this repository is the implementation of the methodology developed in the following scientific paper:

+Lamoureux, D., Audefroy, C., Tazi-Labzour, O., Houde, S., Gosselin, F.P. *Evaluating Flow-Added Damping on a Hydrofoil by Combining Vibro-Acoustics and Doublet-Lattice Panel Analyses* under review.

 ## Installation
 Use the requirements.txt file to install the required packages using pip.
 A virtual environment using anaconda or miniconda is recommended.